The Cambridgeshire Community Foundation Organisation

 Michael O'Toole - CEO

-Michael joined CCF as CEO in 2018, taking over from its founder, Jane Darlington.
+Michael joined CCF as CEO in 2018.
 Michael is a Manchester University Business Finance & Law graduate.
 Previously he was Chief Executive of Mentor UK, a national charity working to help every child grow up free from the harms caused by drugs.
+Prior to this he was the first Crown Representative for the Voluntary & Community Sector.
+In this role he advised government on how to strengthen charities’ role in building communities.

-Viv co-ordinates all departments to ensure the smooth-running of the CCF team, supporting Donors at every stage of their relationship with us.
+Since 2016, Viv has co-ordinated all departments to ensure the smooth-running of the CCF team and supporting Donors at every stage of their relationship with us.
 Viv read History at Cambridge before her MA in Museum Studies.
 Previously Director of an independent production company her background is in live broadcast, digital content and account/project management.
-Originally from the hilly Peak District, Viv lives with her partner in South Cambs.
+She keeps up her interests in history and museums as a Trustee of The Farmland Museum and Denny Abbey and a volunteer at Duxford Imperial War Museum.
+Originally from the hilly Peak District, Viv lives with her partner in South Cambs and has developed a love of rural Cambridgeshire and the fens.

 Our Board of Trustees is composed of: